vidalpaul/chain-doh/README.md

 # smart-contracts
-a collection of smart contracts and simple dapps written in a variety of platforms
+a collection of smart contracts and simple dapps written in a variety of platforms, such as Ethereum and Hyperledger